-“There is a risk that this exemption could be extended to other contexts such as commercial services, education or health or used to justify discrimination on the basis of age, sex, race, religion.”
+“There is a risk that this exemption will extend to other contexts such as commercial services, education or health.
+It might also become justification for discrimination on the basis of age, sex, race, religion.”

-Ms Brown said same-sex couples shouldn’t be singled out for exclusion when existing laws already protect religious freedoms.
+Ms. Brown said existing laws already protect religious freedoms.

-In their submission, the Australian Federation of Civil Celebrants said a 2016 survey of their members found 87% of respondents supported marriage equality but the organisation wanted the exemptions to remain.
+The Australian Federation of Civil Celebrants admitted a 2016 survey of their members found 87% supported marriage equality.
+Despite that, the organisation wanted the exemptions to remain.

-Veteran marriage equality campaigner Rodney Croome (pictured, left) said the challenge for political leaders is finding “a path forward that treats all Australians with equal dignity.”
+Veteran marriage equality campaigner Rodney Croome said the result was a challenge for political leaders.

-“The message to politicians is that the LGBTIQ community does not want the path to marriage equality to be lined with new inequalities, just as it didn’t want the path to lead through a hateful plebiscite,” he said.
+“The LGBTIQ community does not want the path to marriage equality lined with new inequalities.
+Just as they didn’t want a hateful plebiscite.”

 The Senate committee is due to report by February 13.